reduxjs/redux-toolkit/docs/usage/usage-guide.md

 `configureStore` helps with those issues by:

-- Having an options object with "named" parameters, which can be easier to read.
+- Having an options object with "named" parameters, which can be easier to read
 - Letting you provide arrays of middleware and enhancers you want to add to the store, and calling `applyMiddleware` and `compose` for you automatically
 - Enabling the Redux DevTools Extension automatically